bldg61/libCalHelper/README.md

     * 'Sewing Rebellion Workshop'
     * 'Shop 61: Guided Access'
     * OTHER:
-        * Will have minimal rules applied (see else statement)
+        * Will have the minimal rules applied (see else statement)
 * Categories.1
 * Categories.2
 * Categories.3